 ENDPOINT DETECTION - RANSOMWARE ENCRYPTION PROTECTION

-The Endpoint Detection - Ransomware Encryption Protection view displays all the information collected by HEIMDAL Agent that is running on the endpoints in your organization.
+The Ransomware Encryption Protection view displays all the information collected by HEIMDAL Agent that is running on the endpoints in your organization.
 The collected information refers to the detected processes intercepted by the HEIMDAL Agent engine.
 On the top, you see a statistic regarding the number of Detections Found.

-- Latest Detections
+- Endpoint Detections

 This view displays a table with the following details: Hostname, Username, Process Name, Blocking Reason, PID, Owner, Status, and Timestamp.
-This view allows you to select one or multiple infected files and to exclude it/them or add it/them to storage.
+This view allows you to select one or multiple infected files and exclude it/them or add it/them to storage.

 The Process Details view gives information on the parent process and the spawned processes, their PIDs, username, File Name, Path, Command-Line, Thread Count, top 3 encrypted files, Write Operations, Read Operations, MD5, Signature, and Owner.